 How To Explore Lake Skadar Montenegro: The Largest Lake In The Balkans

-Not necessarily the most well-known place in Europe, Montenegro’s Lake Skadar is a rather spectacular destination.
+Not necessarily the most prominent place in Europe, Montenegro’s Lake Skadar is a rather spectacular destination.
+This is the largest lake in the Balkans, surrounded by karst mountains and rocky shores.
 It holds a top spot on our list of family-friendly places in Montenegro.
-Surrounded by karst mountains and rocky shores, this is the largest lake in the Balkans.

-Large wetland areas provide an essential habitat for birds, while historic towns and local food attract tourists.
 Because of its fantastic diversity, Lake Skadar belongs on any southern European travel itinerary, even if you visit in the winter months.
 This is especially true if you love nature and the great outdoors.
+Large wetland areas provide essential habitats for birds, while historic towns and local food attract tourists.

 Lake Skadar Geography

 The Morača River feeds the lake while the Bojana River drains it into the Adriatic Sea.
-Additionally, there are also several underwater karstic springs that feed the lake.
+Additionally, several underwater karstic springs provide the lake.

-It may not be the biggest lake in Europe as a whole, but it is, in fact, southern Europe’s largest lake.
-The lake’s water levels fluctuate considerably over the year, though its surface area varying between 140 square miles (370 square kilometers) and 200 square miles (530 square kilometers).
+The lake’s water levels fluctuate considerably over the year, though its surface area varies between 140 square miles (370 square kilometers) and 200 square miles (530 square kilometers).

-Home to several threatened animal species, Lake Skadar is entirely protected as a national park in Montenegro and a nature reserve in Albania.
+Lake Skadar is home to several threatened animal species; Lake Skadar is entirely protected as a national park in Montenegro and a nature reserve in Albania.
 It is part of the Ramsar List of Wetlands of International Importance and has been nominated for UNESCO World Heritage status.

 Lake Skadar National Park